 One of the most common reasons for breast pain is wearing a bra that doesn’t fit well.
 Many women wear a bra that is the wrong size.
 Wearing a bra that fits you well and has good support can help lessen and prevent breast pain.

 You can also try wearing a bra without underwire or a sports bra, to see if you have less pain.
 If the pain wakes you at night, try wearing a sports bra to bed.

 You can get help to find a bra that fits you best at some stores that sell bras.

 For a bra to support you well, it needs to fit properly.
-Make sure that your bra is comfortable and that the:
+Make sure:

 If this way of measuring doesn’t help you find your cup size, ask for help at a store that sells bras.

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact email@example.com.